nodedev74/Devel-Linux/README.md

 ```

 ### Install
 The built distribution can be installed on a USB-Device.
-As the system requires a persistent partition it will install one as well.
+As the system requires a persistent partition it will create one as well.

 ```bash
 make install USB_DEVICE=/dev/sdX